3 November 2015

 Although it was only about 3 months since my first visit to the Northern Territory, including Alice Springs, I didn’t have to think twice when the opportunity arose for me to attend the 48th Annual Conference of the Australian Association of Gerontology, to be held at the attractive Alice Springs Convention Centre (left), nestled under the spectacular McDonnell Ranges.

-Welcome to delegates at Alice Springs Airport (left), and entry to the Airport building
+Welcome to delegates at Alice Springs Airport (left), and entry to the Airport building (centre) and indigenous pattern on floor (left)

 It was fairly hot, about 35 degrees, when I arrived in Alice and after settling into my accommodation, I thought it sensible to catch a cab into town, rather than a kilometre walk under the blazing sun!
 I was keen to see some of the galleries which I missed on my last trip, and to buy some souvenirs for family.
 However I had forgotten it was the Melbourne Cup afternoon and a number of the shops had signs indicating they were either closed for two hours between 12noon and 2pm (Alice Springs is 1.5 hours behind Eastern Daylight Saving Time), or simply closed for the afternoon!